-How to determine the appearance and feel of your mobile app in a pre-production stage?
+How to determine the appearance and feel of your mobile app in the pre-production stage?

-Stacking up a few static images on presentation slides won’t help anymore, especially if the app is bit complex and dynamic.
+Stacking up a few static images on presentation slides won’t help anymore, especially if the app is a bit complex and dynamic.
 You need a demo that can communicate the functionality, user flow (or customer journey) and overall user experience for your mobile app design.
 You can achieve all this by creating an app prototype for your solution without writing a single line of code.

 The solution lies in mobile app prototyping

 Creating an app prototype is a new way of building a model of an app so that it can be reviewed and tested before the creation of the actual app version.
 It is just like making sketches of the product or taking the test drive.
 For example, your client describes what they want to achieve from the app.
 You will create a functional prototype on the basis of their requirements.
 Afterwards, the prototype goes through countless reviews, feedbacks, fixes, editing and coding.
-It is followed by the round of testing and further revisions before the actual release.
-This way, you can get an end product to your users with a minimum issues/bugs and without any surprises.
-The mobile marketing company found that 21% of people download the app will use the app only once.
+It is followed by a round of testing and further revisions before the actual release.
+This way, you can get an end product to your users with minimum issues/bugs and without any surprises.
+The mobile marketing company found that 21% of people who download the app will use the app only once.

-Here is why you should build a prototype before starting development of an app.
+Here is why you should build a prototype before starting the development of an app.